 Editor’s note: see my step-by-step packing routine here!

 The night before my flight, I individually lay out each item on my floor.
 I do this to see everything I have, remove what I don’t need (I have an impulse packing problem), and carefully fold everything so it fits just right.
-Once I’ve packed these items into my suitcase, I plan the things I need to include in my personal item.
+Once I’ve packed these items into my packing cubes inside my suitcase, I plan the things I need to include in my personal item.

 I always use the same bag as my personal item, and as part of my travel ritual I bring the exact same things inside that bag.
 Here, I’ll guide you through my list of what I carry inside my personal item during the flight.